MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdminAuditLogConfig.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-When audit logging is enabled, a log entry is created for each cmdlet that's run, excluding Get cmdlets.
-In the release to manufacturing (RTM) version of Microsoft Exchange Server 2010, log entries are stored in the audit log mailbox you specified and viewed using an e-mail client or Microsoft Office Outlook Web App.
-With Exchange 2010 Service Pack 1 (SP1), log entries are stored in a hidden mailbox and accessed using the Search-AdminAuditLog or New-AdminAuditLogSearch cmdlets.
-For more information about administrator audit logging, see Overview of Administrator Audit Logging.

-The Set-AdminAuditLogConfig, Enable-CmdletExtensionAgent, and Disable-CmdletExtensionAgent cmdlets are logged when they're run regardless of whether administrator audit logging is enabled or disabled.

-Administrator audit logging relies on Active Directory replication to replicate the configuration settings you specify to the domain controllers in your organization.
-Depending on your replication settings, the changes you make may not be immediately applied to all computers running Exchange 2010 in your organization.

-Changes to the audit log configuration may take up to 60 minutes to be applied on computers that have the Exchange Management Shell open at the time a configuration change is made.
-If you want to apply the changes immediately, close and reopen the Shell on each computer.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Administrator audit logging" entry in the Exchange and Shell Infrastructure Permissions topic.

-!!!
-Exchange Server 2013

-When audit logging is enabled, a log entry is created for each cmdlet run, excluding Get cmdlets.
-In Microsoft Exchange Server 2013, log entries are stored in a hidden mailbox and accessed using the Search-AdminAuditLog or New-AdminAuditLogSearch cmdlets.

-The Set-AdminAuditLogConfig, Enable-CmdletExtensionAgent, and Disable-CmdletExtensionAgent cmdlets are logged when they're run regardless of whether administrator audit logging is enabled or disabled.

-Administrator audit logging relies on Active Directory replication to replicate the configuration settings you specify to the domain controllers in your organization.
-Depending on your replication settings, the changes you make may not be immediately applied to all computers running Exchange 2013 in your organization.

-Changes to the audit log configuration may take up to 60 minutes to be applied on computers that have the Exchange Management Shell open at the time a configuration change is made.
-If you want to apply the changes immediately, close and reopen the Shell on each computer.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Administrator audit logging" entry in the Exchange and Shell infrastructure permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 When audit logging is enabled, a log entry is created for each cmdlet run, excluding Get cmdlets.
 Log entries are stored in a hidden mailbox and accessed using the Search-AdminAuditLog or New-AdminAuditLogSearch cmdlets.

 The Set-AdminAuditLogConfig, Enable-CmdletExtensionAgent, and Disable-CmdletExtensionAgent cmdlets are logged when they're run regardless of whether administrator audit logging is enabled or disabled.